whatwg/web-history/README.md

-  released; during the next five years, it will end up consistently accounting for more than 25% of all mobile Web-browsing traffic -- at its peak usage in early 2010, for more than 40% of all mobile Web-browsing traffic -- though after its usage peaks, it will gradually drop until it reaches less than 5%
+  released; during the next five years, it will end up consistently accounting for more than 25% of all mobile Web-browsing traffic -- at its peak usage in early 2010, for more than 40% of all mobile Web-browsing traffic -- though after its usage peaks, it will gradually drop until it reaches less than 5%.

 ## 2006-08

 - [Web Forms 2.0 First Public Working Draft](http://www.w3.org/TR/2006/WD-web-forms-2-20060821/)
-  published by W3C Web Application Formats Working Group
+  published by W3C Web Application Formats Working Group.

 - [SVG Tiny 1.2 Candidate Recommendation](http://www.w3.org/TR/SVGMobile12/)
   published.